davidsowerby/takkan/docs/tutorial-guide/tutorial-explanation.md

 bit easier to manage
 :::

-- paste the following into *precept.dart*
+- paste the following into *takkan.dart*

 ```dart